Uberspace/lab/source/guide_pretix.rst

 Step 10
 -------

-Finally, you should set up a service that keeps Pretix_ alive while you are gone.
+Finally, you should set up a service that keeps pretix_ alive while you are gone.
 Therefor create the file ``~/etc/services.d/pretix.ini`` with the following content:

 .. warning:: Replace ``<username>`` with your username and ``<yourport>`` with the new portnumber you got!